w3c/staticrange/staticrange.md

 A simple, lightweight `StaticRange` that contains only a start and an end boundary (node + offset).
 A `StaticRange` does not update when the DOM is mutated.

-A `collapsed` attribute would be maintained as a convenient way to determine if the start and end boundaries were at the same location.
+A `collapsed` attribute would also be provided as a convenient way to determine if the start and end boundaries were at the same location.

-The `toRange` method on `StaticRange` creates a full-featured `Range` object that is up-converted from the `StaticRange`.
+A `toRange` method on `StaticRange` would be used to create a full-featured `Range` object that is up-converted from the `StaticRange`.
 This would only be used if the application required the additional functionality provided by a `Range`.

 ## Note on Ranges and Event Handlers